OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/developer_guide/developing_modules.md

 #### Parallel implementation

 Now, let's imagine that we are happy with our implementation, but want to use this module in a production run on GPU.
 In this case, executing the `compute()` method in the serial execution space is going to be very inefficient.
 (This would be the case even for such a trivial force module.
-This is because other force/mobility modules used in the simulation will likely be executed on GPU, hence the call to the `system->get_serial_network()` will trigger memory copies from the GPU to the CPU, while the `system->get_device_network()` in the other GPU modules will also trigger the reverse memory copies.
+This is because other force/mobility modules used in the simulation will likely be executed on GPU, hence the call to the `system->get_serial_network()` will trigger memory copies from the GPU to the CPU, while the `system->get_device_network()` in the other GPU modules will trigger the reverse memory copies.
 These back-and-forth movements may significantly hit the performance.)
 Alternatively, we can now implement a new version of the `compute()` method that will be executed on the device space.
 Here, the implementation is trivial because each index `i` of the loop is independent and thus can be parallelized.
 As such, all we need to do is to replace the serial `for` loop with a `Kokkos::parallel_for` loop, while now operating on a `DeviceDisNet` object:

 ```cpp
 // Global compute (parallel implementation)